JimmyZJX/SublimeAbella/README.md

 | Ctrl+'\\' | ('\\' stands for " \| ", or) insert text " \\/ " |
 | Ctrl+'.'  | ('.' stands for ">", arrow) insert text " -> "   |

+### Auto-Next
+When Abella plugin is started, inserting a '.' that ends just the next tactic automatically triggers a navigation to that tactic (same effect as `Ctrl+Enter/Down`).

 Executable
 ===
 The `abella` executable should be in PATH by default.